Keep the Faith: An Evening with Bon Jovi

 Keep the Faith: An Evening with Bon Jovi is a live concert that aired on MTV in late 1992 prior to the release of the band's then upcoming album Keep the Faith.
-The performance captures Bon Jovi in an intimate, "in the round" experience, performing acoustic and electric renditions of classic hits (Bon Jovi and non-Bon Jovi tracks), new material from Keep the Faith, and also behind the scenes footage.

-The show took place at the Kaufman's Studios Astoria in Queens, New York City in 1992, and released commercially in 1993.
+The performance captures Bon Jovi in an intimate experience, performing acoustic and electric renditions of classic hits (Bon Jovi and non–Bon Jovi tracks), new material from Keep the Faith, and also behind the scenes footage.
+The show took place at the Kaufman's Studios Astoria in Queens, New York City in 1992.
+It was released commercially in 1993.